 In Asia, Slaughter and May was the first City firm to establish a presence in Hong Kong, in 1974.
 It also has an office in Beijing, which opened in 2009.
 Arbitration work in the region is led by partner Mark Hughes.
 In Europe, it has offices in London and Brussels.

 Who uses it?

-Slaughter and May is said to advise more London Stock Market, FTSE 100 and FTSE 250 clients than any other firm in the UK but it is reluctant to name names.
+Slaughter and May was said in one 2017 guide to advise more London Stock Market, FTSE 100 and FTSE 250 clients than any other firm in the UK – but it is reluctant to name names.

 In 2015, the firm helped RWE to settle a multibillion-dollar LCIA arbitration against the UAE’s Dana Gas and Crescent Petroleum.
 The dispute, which related to operations in Iraqi Kurdistan, was described by The American Lawyer as the largest contract-based arbitration in the world.
 The firm also advised RWE in its successful defence of a US$1.4 billion claim by Russia’s Sintez Group.